Yaroster/skoomaDen.me/src/content/posts/Review of Bai Mu Dan by Palais des Thes.md

 ### Third time, Temperature-Controlled Tea Maker (8 min, 75°C)

-Ark !
-Strong as a hell this one, overpowering, woody, dry, old, and strong, and most importantly, not anything like a Bai Mu Dan.
+Ark!
+Strong as hell this one, overpowering, woody, dry, old, and strong, and most importantly, not anything like a Bai Mu Dan.

 ### Fourth time, Regular Teapot (8 min, 75°C)

-Huh, is this it ?
+Huh, is this it?
-Is this the tea I've been trying to taste for the past 2 hours ?
+Is this the tea I've been trying to taste for the past 2 hours?
 It's so incredibly light, so incredibly tasteless, so incredibly... boring.

-But still woody, still like what a minecraft birch blank would taste like, still not a Bai Mu Dan.
+But still woody, still like what a minecraft birch plank would taste like, still not a Bai Mu Dan.

 But I cannot say it's bad, because it isn't.
-"Truly I was the one to blame by trying to taste it in a way it wasn't meant to be tasted.".
+"Truly I was the one to blame by trying to taste it in a way it wasn't meant to be tasted."
-But why would this Bai Mu Dan not be meant to be tasted in Gong Fu Style ?
-Why would it be so strong, so overpowering, so woody ?
+But why would this Bai Mu Dan not be meant to be tasted in Gong Fu Style?
+Why would it be so strong, so overpowering, so woody?

 ### Final thoughts